CITES guide: How to check if exotic leather is legal in Norway

 - Import license from Miljødirektoratet

-- Documentation from US Fish & Wildlife Service (if imported from the USA)
+- Documentation from the US Fish & Wildlife Service (if imported from the USA)

 If the seller cannot show this, do not buy the product.

-2. Check if they have an import license
+2. Check whether they have an import license

-In Norway, only shops with an import license from Miljødirektoratet can legally sell exotic leather products.
-Ask the seller if they have a license – reputable operators will gladly show it.
+In Norway, only stores with an import license from Miljødirektoratet may legally sell exotic leather products.
+Ask the seller whether they have a license — reputable businesses will be happy to show it.

 Why the USA is the safest source